What would you take if you had a choice to get a million-dollar item for free or a million dollars in cash for free?

 Like a tempting cake, free stuff takes away our initial pain from spending.
 We think we are getting all the good stuff and saving our money.
 Yet, they say free comes at a cost.
 There’s a truth to that.
 It may not be immediate, but it can show up later in life without you realizing it.

 The same goes for people with hearing loss who love free stuff.
-At the start of the pandemic, Zoom didn’t provide closed captioning for free.
-It was an additional cost for anyone who set up the meeting and many didn’t want to pay.
-People in the hearing loss community protest for free captions and won.
-But I remember reading some arguments compared closed captioning to ramps for wheelchairs.
-The argument was that people in wheelchairs do not have to pay to move up a ramp, then why should we have to pay for access.
+At the pandemic’s start, Zoom didn’t provide closed captioning for free.
+It was an additional cost for anyone who set up the meeting, and many didn’t want to pay.
+People in the hearing loss community protested for free captions and won.
+But I remember reading some arguments comparing closed captioning to ramps for wheelchairs.
+The argument was that if people in wheelchairs do not have to pay to move up a ramp, then why should we have to pay for access?

 While I believe in making things accessible, I disagree with this argument.
 We don’t see the cost of the ramp because the price has been compensated when you enter the building.
 If the building is a store, you and others pay when you purchase something inside.
 If the building is your workplace, you reciprocate with the profit that you bring to the company.
 Things that are free are compensated by time, money or other resources.
 Very rarely are we getting something for free.

 Free, in my mind, continues to marginalize communities.
-When something is given for free you end up accepting whatever you can get and at times they aren’t of value to you.
+When something is given for free, you end up accepting whatever you can get, and sometimes they aren’t of value to you.
 Free stuff doesn’t give you control over what you want or prefer to have, nor does it give you complete access.
 What we need is more capital to bargain and power for what we want.
-You can use capital to demand for the quality of services and products that you want.
+You can use capital to demand the quality of services and products you want.
 You can use capital to decide how you choose to live.
-As inflation and prices continues to rise, you shouldn’t be constraint to work with what you have.
+As inflation and prices rise, you shouldn’t be constrained to work with what you have.
 You should be growing your income too.
 Money gives you that power in exchange for value.
 Free does not.

 Okay, enough of the rant.
 I get it.
 You came to learn about the free stuff that you can get your hands on.
-We live in a free society after all, and I will not stop you.
+We live in a free society, and I will not stop you.
 Yes, there are plenty of free gadgets to get your hands on.
-Of course, most if not all of them are free.
+Of course, most, if not all, of them are free.
 The government pays for these via your taxes.
 However, this is country dependent.
 Not every country behaves the same, and many countries continue to marginalize people with hearing loss.
 If you are fortunate to live in a country that supports disabilities, I can assist you and get you what you are looking for.

 From America to developing countries, hearing aid manufacturers like Starkey’s or Miracle-Ear provide hearing aids at no cost for people who would not be able to afford them.
 But, mainly, funders or donors donate hearing aids to enable others to get them at no cost.

 This article focuses mainly on government-funded programs that provide free products.
 We are not sharing the various charities or non-profits that support people with disabilities through their low-income programs.
-We are not focusing on student or youth funded programs because not all of us are under 20 years old.
+We are not focusing on student or youth-funded programs because not all of us are under 20 years old.
 Also, we won’t cover insurance programs because that isn’t exactly free.
 You or your employer is paying a fee for insurance.
-Here, we are focusing on free products accessible to anyone regardless of income or economic status.
-But by the fact that you have a hearing loss.
+Here, we focus on sharing information on free products accessible to anyone regardless of income or economic status.
+But by the fact that you have hearing loss.